roblaing/erlang-webapp-howto/unit5/README.md

 ```erlang
 [{<<"name">>, Name}] = ets:lookup(weather_table, <<"name">>)
 ```

+I got tripped up by a couple of things which I'll elaborate on here.

 <h3>Date formating</h3>

 Much as I dislike XML, I have to credit the XML proplist for having